 - 3 pounds lean ground beef

-- In two or three stockpots or Dutch ovens, saute garlic and parsley in oil 1 minute.
-Add tomato puree, sauce, paste, sugar and seasonings.
+- In two or three large soup kettles or Dutch ovens, saute garlic and parsley in oil for 1 minute.
+Add tomato puree, sauce, paste and seasonings.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 2-1/2 hours.

-- Preheat oven to 375°.
-For meatballs, in a large bowl, combine the eggs, water, onion, bread crumbs, 1 cup Parmesan cheese, garlic and seasonings; mix well.
+- For meatballs, in a large bowl, combine the eggs, water, onion, bread crumbs, 1 cup Parmesan cheese, garlic and seasonings; mix well.
 Crumble beef over mixture and mix well.
 Shape into 1-1/2-in. balls.
-Place meatballs on greased racks in shallow baking pans.
-Bake, uncovered, 15-18 minutes or until no longer pink.
+Place 1-in. baking pans.
+Bake, uncovered, at 375° for 15-18 minutes or until no longer pink.

-Stir the remaining Parmesan into spaghetti sauce; simmer 30 minutes.
+- Stir in the remaining Parmesan into spaghetti sauce; simmer 30 minutes longer.
 Drain meatballs on paper towels; add to sauce.
+Yield: 20-24 servings.